-The project is part of a research cluster involving several German working groups and their Indonesian partners studying the systematics, evolution and bioactive compounds of Indonesian plants (and fungi).
 The research cluster is designed to jointly contribute to the identification of naturally occurring substances in Indonesian plants and fungi with anti-infective effects, potentially suitable for the development of new active pharmaceutical compounds.
 The aim is to identify and describe so far unknown or already known, but not yet sufficiently investigated Indonesian plant (and fungal) species with their specific properties, and to document them scientifically by applying international standards.
 By combining the predictive power of molecular phylogenetics with metabolomics in an innovative-integrative approach, the project cluster will target specifically taxonomic groups for which existing knowledge (literature, databases, ethnobotanical information) has already proven, or strongly suggests, the occurrence of substances with anti-infective effects, but which have not been used so far as active ingredients for pharmaceuticals.

 The working group Molecular Evolution and Plant Systematics of the University of Leipzig seeks highly motivated candidates holding degrees in a relevant subject (e.g. Botany, Plant Evolution, Plant Biochemistry) with a sound background in molecular systematics techniques (incl.
 DNA lab work) and plant morphology, or plant biochemistry.
 Good communication skills, the ability to work independently and the willingness to conduct fieldwork are essential.
 A good working knowledge of English or the motivation to follow extracurricular English lessons is required.
 Prior knowledge on plant taxonomy will be of advantage.